What is Agile Product Management?

 Open to interpretation

-In a traditional waterfall environment, product managers would create detailed product requirements documents, listing out every parameter of the feature, use cases, acceptance criteria, and maybe even wireframes or mockups.
+In a traditional waterfall environment, product managers would then create detailed product requirements documents, listing out every parameter of the feature, use cases, acceptance criteria, and maybe even wireframes or mockups.

 But in an Agile world, the organization follows a different path once everyone agrees on the strategy.
-Instead of being handed a paint-by-numbers picture of what to build, UX and product development play a more active role in determining what gets made.
+Instead of being handed a paint-by-numbers picture of what to build, UX and product development instead play a more active role in determining what gets made.

 Product management is still generating requirements, but these more often come in the form of user stories.
 “A current user can invite their friends to try the product” or “after purchasing something, a customer can review their purchase to inform other potential buyers.”

-Sometimes there will be user personas attached to these stories, so now it’s “Bob” a 17-year-old gamer who spends time on Twitch and TikTok or “Nancy” a 39-year-old suburban mother of three who volunteers at the food pantry.
+Sometimes there will be user personas attached to these stories, so now it’s “Bob” a 17-year-old gamer who spends time on Twitch and TikTok, or “Nancy” a 39-year-old suburban mother of three who volunteers at the food pantry.

 Presented with these user stories and personas, the entire team determines the best approach to helping the “user” accomplish the task specified in the story.
 Product management doesn’t spell out in advance where reviews for each product listing will reside or the prompts for how purchasers can leave a review.
 That’s determined collaboratively during the actual development cycle.